VC Theoretical Explanation of Double Descent: Appendix A: Selection of Parameters in VC-Bounds

-This Appendix includes additional empirical results for modeling double descent in a single-layer network shown in Figure 1 in the main paper.
-First set of results investigates the choice of theoretical constants $a_1$ and $a_2$ in VC bound (1) reproduced below:
+This Appendix includes additional empirical results for modeling double descent in a single-layer network shown in Figure \ref{fig1} in the main paper.
+First set of results investigates the choice of theoretical constants $a_1$ and $a_2$ in VC-bound (\ref{eq1}) reproduced below:

-VC theory \cite{Vapnik1998, Vapnik1999} specifies their range and provides the values corresponding to pessimistic assumptions (about unknown data distributions):
+VC-theory \citep{Vapnik1998, Vapnik1999} specifies their range and provides the values corresponding to pessimistic assumptions (about unknown data distributions):